-Projected housing need:

-Statewide, approximately 50,156 housing units are projected to be needed from 2020-2025.
-This includes an estimated backlog of approximately 28,459 housing units, a projected demand for approximately 18,078 new housing units to accommodate population growth (based on year 2025 of the State's 2020-2030 population projections), and 3,619 units over five years to accommodate homeless households.
+Projected housing need: Statewide, approximately 50,156 housing units are projected to be needed from 2020-2025.\ This includes an estimated backlog of approximately 28,459 housing units, a projected demand for approximately 18,078 new housing units to accommodate population growth (based on year 2025 of the State's 2020-2030 population projections), and 3,619 units over five years to accommodate homeless households.

 Households with incomes of 80% and below the area median income (AMI) are targeted for rental assistance while households with incomes from 80-140% AMI are targeted for homeownership assistance.
-As shown in the following table of Projected Housing Need, approximately 26,238 affordable rental housing units and 10,066 affordable for-sale units are estimated to be needed by 2025.
-The Table below shows Needed Housing Units in the State of Hawaii, 2020 - 2025, by HUD Income Classification.
+As shown in the folloowing table of Projected Housing Need, approximately 26,238 affordable rental housing units and 10,066 affordable for-sale units are estimated to be needed by 2025.